 Quick Answer

 Understanding your child’s emotional development is just as important as tracking their weight and height!
 Erikson’s stages of development explain how children develop emotionally and socially at different ages.
-Don’t worry if your child seems to struggle at any stage - this is normal, and most children navigate these challenges beautifully with loving support.
+Don’t worry if your child seems to struggle at any stage - this is a common part of growing up, and most children navigate these challenges with loving support.
+These ages are broad ranges, not fixed deadlines.
+If your child is clearly behind peers in talking, playing, or connecting with others, talk to your pediatrician.

 The 8 Stages - What Parents Need to Know